rustfs/docs.rustfs.com/docs/features/openshift/index.md

 ## Storage Classes and Tiering

-A key requirement for deploying RustFS at scale on Tencent Cloud TKE is capability tiers across storage classes (NVMe, HDD, public cloud).
+A key requirement for deploying RustFS at scale on Red Hat OpenShift is capability tiers across storage classes (NVMe, HDD, public cloud).
 This enables enterprises to manage both cost and performance simultaneously.

 RustFS supports automatic transition of aging objects from fast NVMe tiers to more cost-effective HDD tiers, and even to cost-optimized cold public cloud storage tiers.